artandrey/event-driven/packages/bullmq/README.md

 }
 ```

-When consumed, fanout tasks provide access to the queue they were actually processed on via the `$assignedQueueName` property:
+When consumed, fanout tasks provide access to the queue they were actually processed on via the `$assignedQueueName` property. **Note:** This property is only available during event consumption, not during construction or publishing.

 ```typescript
 export class NotificationHandler implements IEventHandler<NotificationTask, BullMqHandlerContext> {